obsidian-moon/engine/README.md

 Within the Obsidian Moon Engine there are a few functions that you will need to keep in mind when using using the framework.
 The first of all is that the system uses a path routing system that you will need to declare in the configurations.
 The files used to manage the flow of application's called Controls.
-In order to provide an ease of use upon installation, Obsidian Moon Engine comes with a default routing module ([CoreRouting]( https://gitlab.com/dark-prospect-games/obsidian-moon-engine//wiki/Module-CoreRouting)) that you use or extend and/or overwrite.
+In order to provide an ease of use upon installation, Obsidian Moon Engine comes with a default routing module ([Core\Routing]( https://gitlab.com/dark-prospect-games/obsidian-moon-engine/wiki/Module-Routing)) that you use or extend and/or overwrite.

 Within the Control you will be able to load modules (`Core::module()`) and views (`Core::view()`) as well as handle any errors that